 Carbon_Dating, 2020-24, Sorting native grass seed mix for growing trials.
 (Photo by Donna Davis)

-Carbon Dating, 2020-2024, Grass skirt at node (Image Donna Davis)
+Carbon_Dating, 2020-2024, Grass skirt at node (Image Donna Davis)

-Carbon Dating, 2020-2024, Grass skirt at node (Image Donna Davis)
+Carbon_Dating, 2020-2024, Grass skirt at node (Image Donna Davis)

 Carbon_Dating, 2020-24, Two weeks growth, native grass seed [species TBC].
 (Photo by Donna Davis)